SUSE-Enceladus/img-proof/docs/source/examples.rst

 To launch and test a new instance of an image provide the `--image-id` or `-i` option.

-The image ID will look different for all cloud providers.
+The image ID will look different for all cloud frameworks.
 See the examples below for the three supported clouds:

 - Azure: SUSE:SLES:12-SP3:latest
 - EC2:   ami-0f7c9a39e20a9adea
 - GCE:   sles-12-sp3-v20180814

-To see what tests modules are available there is an `ipa list` command.
+To see what test modules are available there is an `ipa list` command.
 You can invoke the command with `-v` option to see a verbose list of all tests within each module.